How do you go about finding the money to build wealth?

 - How I got start

-- Philosophically how I look to build my capital
+- Philosophically, how did I conceptualize how to build my capital in the past

 - How that philosophy changed over time

-For many of us it usually comes from our disposable income, the income after deducting mandatory taxes such as the CPF.
+For many of us, building wealth often comes from our disposable income, the income after deducting mandatory taxes such as the CPF.

 Without capital, you need to use a higher return wealth machine (what is a wealth machine) which tends to require more time and knowledge to manage well, which also means your returns are more uncertain.